douglytle/group31-minisurveymonkey/README.md

 ## Status of Project
 Currently, the web application pulls stored surveys from the backend database and then displays a list of them in the homepage.
 A user can click on one of the surveys and then display the survey.
-Survey answer submission and survey creation currently does not work.
+A user can create an account, and log in to the created account.
+A registered user gets access to a dashboard which lists their created surveys, and the current results of the survey (at the time of opening the page).
+A registered user can create a survey, which adds it to the survey list and the dashboard list.
+Some websocket-based features were added, primarily the automatic closure of open survey sessions if the creator of a survey closes the survey from their dashboard.
+The home page also updates its survey list if a survey's status updates.

-For the next sprint (Nov 11 - Nov 25) survey creation and answer submission should be fixed, and th issues assigned to Milestone 2 (#8, #9, #10, #11) will be implemented
+For the next sprint (Nov 25 - December 6) survey submission will be finalized, and more websocket-based features will be added (#9).
+Styling of pages will also be finished.

 ## Build and Deploy Statuses
 [![Build Status (Java CI With Maven)](https://github.com/douglytle/group31-minisurveymonkey/actions/workflows/maven.yml/badge.svg)](https://github.com/douglytle/group31-minisurveymonkey/actions/workflows/maven.yml)